iPhone AutoPlay not working on Windows 10? Here’s what to do

 - Restart your computer.

-If iPhone AutoPlay is not working, try to disable the AutoPlay feature temporarily.
+If iPhone AutoPlay is not working, try to disable the AutoPlay feature temporarily, as described above.

 - Click on the Start button and type troubleshooting in the search box.